emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 ## Test Authentication
 After applying Ambassador Pro and the `tenants.yaml` file, Ambassador Pro should be configured to authenticate with your IDP.

 You can use any service to test this.
-From a web browser, attempt to access your service (e.g. `http://domain1.example.com/httpbin/`) and you should be redirected to an Auth0 login page.
+From a web browser, attempt to access your service (e.g., `http://domain1.example.com/httpbin/`) and you should be redirected to a login page.
 Log in using your credentials and you should be redirected to your application.

 Next, test SSO by attempting to access the application from a different tab.
-You should be sent to your application without being redirected to Auth0.
+You should be sent to your application without being redirected to the login page.

 You can also use a JWT for authentication through Ambassador Pro.
 To do this, click on APIs, the API you're using for the Ambassador Authentication service, and then the Test tab.
 Run the curl command given to get the JWT.

 ![](/images/Auth0_JWT.png)

-After you have the JWT, use it to send a test cURL to your app by passing it in the `authorization:` header.
+After you have the JWT, use it to send a test `curl` to your app by passing it in the `authorization:` header.

 ```
 $ curl --header 'authorization: Bearer eyeJdfasdf...' http://datawire-ambassador.com/httpbin/user-agent